-Electronic access control and security may be compared to a chain that is only as strong as the weakest link.
-The security "chain" includes initial system integration, ongoing system management, and maintenance.
-The initial system integration segment of the chain includes design and installation, and consists of a customized needs assessment, threat analysis, and evaluation of security system options.
-The installation then delivers functionality through highly efficient off-the-shelf components tailored to unique building needs.
-However, purchasing only the first segment of the chain - initial design and installation - yields neither a comprehensive nor effective solution.
+Electronic access control and security may be compared to a chain that is only as strong as its weakest link.
+The segment of the security chain include initial system integration, ongoing system management, and maintenance.
+The initial system integration segment of the chain includes design and installation and consists of a customized needs assessment, threat analysis, and evaluation of security system options.
+The installation then delivers functionality through highly efficient off-the-shelf components tailored to fit the building s unique needs.
+However, purchasing only the first segment of the chain initial design and installation yields neither a comprehensive nor effective solution.

-The middle link of the security chain encompasses ongoing system management: ongoing programming, operations, administration, changes/upgrades, and monitoring.
-This second link incorporates responsibilities such as administering access cards, ensuring building system performance, managing redundant telephones, software, and manpower, coordinating multiple vendors, creating tailored response procedures, and specifying exception events.
+The middle segment of the security chain encompasses ongoing system management.
+That includes ongoing programming, operations, administration, changes/upgrades, and monitoring.
+This segment incorporates responsibilities such as administering access cards, ensuring building system performance, managing redundant telephones, software, and manpower, coordinating multiple vendors, creating tailored response procedures, and specifying exception events.
 It also encompasses human resources responsibilities, such as covering for vacationing personnel, training operators, and establishing tenant protocols.
-To be effective, a system must be continuously and proactively monitored 24/7/365 with protocols in place to address any situation or emergency that may arise.
+To be effective, a system must be continuously and proactively monitored with protocols to address any situation or emergency that may arise.
 Conditions such as temperature, flood, smoke, and equipment failure must be monitored, as well as building perimeter and interior doors.
 Programming, backing-up the system, delivering preventive maintenance, and updating hardware/software round out the operational aspects of this vital, but often neglected middle segment of the security chain.

-Preventive maintenance and service of hardware comprise the third and final link in the security chain.
-Warranties are imperative, but there is no substitute for having a knowledgeable professional on call.
+Preventive maintenance and service of hardware comprise the third and final segment of in the security chain.
+Warranties are imperative, but there is no substitute for having a knowledge-able professional on call.

 All three segments of the security chain must be continuously provided to make the system function in a meaningful way.
-Building owners typically outsource the first and third links in the security chain to professionals, but generally perform in-house the most critical link - ongoing system management - leaving themselves vulnerable to the risk of the everwidening gap between the technology they bought and the functionality they sought to achieve.
+Building owners typically outsource the first and third segment in the security chain to professionals, but generally perform inhouse the most critical segment -ongoing system management -leaving themselves vulnerable to the risk of the ever-widening gap between the technology they bought and the functionality they sought to achieve.
 Owners who have been successful bridging that gap have outsourced ongoing system management to professionals.

-The Critical Middle Link-Ongoing System Management: In-House or Outsource?
+The Critical Middle Segment Ongoing System Management: Manage In-House or Outsource?

 Owners have a choice regarding the ongoing operation and management of their system.
 They can assume the responsibility and liability by managing it in-house, or they can outsource the responsibility and liability of system management to professionals.
-With basic evaluation, it is evident that staffing these ongoing functions in-house is not practical or cost-effective.
+Through basic evaluation, it is evident that staffing these ongoing functions in-house is not always practical or costeffective.